jadeglaze/spock/README.md

 - [ ] Add instructions to setup and run the app here in README
 - [ ] Fix inconsistent tab width in code (ideally autoformat)

-## Weaknesses
-- Don't really like the auto-increment DB IDs but it's fine for this toy.
-- Can't delete convos.
-- There's no priming the bot with guidelines.
-- Drizzle seems to kinda suck at updating the DB to match the schema.

 ## Captain's Log
 - Learn a bunch about v0, Create T3 App (This is my first React app and first TypeScript app.)
 - Learn about ReAct prompting (I basically knew the idea and CoT as well, just didn't know the name "ReAct")